o3de/o3de.org/content/docs/userguide/mobile/deployment-tool-device-farm-integration.md

 ---
-description: ' Deploy your mobile apps to &ATPlong; for testing from &ALYlong;. '
+description: ' Deploy your mobile apps to AWS Device Farm for testing from Amazon Lumberyard. '
-title: Using &ATPlong; in &ly-editor;
+title: Using AWS Device Farm in Lumberyard Editor
 ---
 # Using AWS Device Farm in Lumberyard Editor {#ios-android-deployment-tool-device-farm-integration}